apache/jackrabbit-site/src/site/markdown/index.md

 Apache Jackrabbit 2.14.7 is an incremental feature release based on and compatible with earlier stable Jackrabbit 2.x releases.
 See the [downloads](downloads.html#v2.14) page for more details.

-#### June 11th, 2019: Apache Jackrabbit Oak 1.14.0 released
-Apache Jackrabbit Oak 1.14.0 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.
-See the [downloads](downloads.html#latest) page for more details.

 #### May 28th, 2019: Apache Jackrabbit 2.18.2 released
 Apache Jackrabbit 2.18.2 is an incremental feature release based on